ebrush/weather/README.md

 ## Requirements
 * Tested on Manjaro Linux
 * Tested with Python 3.10.8
+* Tested with SQLite3 and Postgres 15.2

 ## Getting started
 1. Working directory should be this project directory for all operations.
 2. `python -m venv venv`
 3. `source venv/bin/activate`
 4. `pip install -r requirements.txt`
+5. (optional) setup PostgreSQL as shown below
+6. `python manage.py migrate`

+SQLite3 will be used by default.
+PostgreSQL will be used automatically if you set the 5 DB_* environment variables in settings_base.py.
+I like to use postgres in docker to get started easily as shown.
+You may need to install the PostgreSQL client applications to use createuser, createdb, etc.

+If you want to test PostgreSQL locally:

+  docker run -d -e POSTGRES_PASSWORD=pgPass12345 -p 5432:5432 postgres:latest;
+  createuser -d -U postgres -P -w -p 5432 -h 0.0.0.0 weatherman;
+  createdb --owner=weatherman -w -p 5432 -U weatherman -W -h 0.0.0.0 weather;
+  export DB_USER=weatherman;
+  export DB_NAME=weather;
+  export DB_HOST=0.0.0.0;
+  export DB_PASSWORD=ThePasswordEnteredOnCreateUser;
+  export DB_PORT=5432;

 ## Examples of supported functionality
 ### Running the local server and viewing API Swagger docs